department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/research/2023-04-usability-testing-round-1/conversation-guide.md

 _Radiology_

+- Can you describe to me what is on this page?
+- Is this how you would expect the labs and test results to be listed?
+  - _[if no]_ What would be more helpful?

 For the next part of this task, there will be x-rays on the screen.
 This may be triggering for some and we want to be mindful of your comfort.
 Are you comfortable viewing x-rays?
 _[if no]_ Thank you for letting me know.
 We will skip that part.

-- Can you describe to me what is on this page?
-- Is this how you would expect the labs and test results to be listed?
-  - _[if no]_ What would be more helpful?

-- Let's say you had x-rays taken of your ankle and you wanted to review the results.
+- Let's say you had x-rays taken of your ankle in March of 2022 and you wanted to review the results.
 How would you do that?

 _[when report opened]_
 - What information do you find helpful here?